Print This Bible Study

 For the earth which drinks in the rain that often comes upon it, and bears herbs useful for those by whom it is cultivated, receives blessing from God;

-The subject matter, contextually, must center on that which has proceeded.
-The writer uses an illustration drawn from nature which corresponds to that which he has been discussing.
-It is an illustration concerning two kinds of growth, resulting in two types of fruit.
+The subject matter, contextually, must center on that which has preceded it.
+The writer uses an illustration, drawn from nature, which corresponds to that which he has been discussing.
+It is an illustration concerning two kinds of plant growth, resulting in two types of fruit.

 Preceding events surrounding the death of the firstborn, there is no such thing as man being placed in a position of this nature.
-Prior to the point of salvation, a person is connected only with the earth.
-He is connected with Adam, who was made from "the dust of the ground" (Genesis 2:7).
-And at the time of the fall, the dust of the ground came under a curse: "… Cursed is the ground for your sake; in toil you shall eat of it all the days of your life.
-Both thorns and thistles it shall bring forth for you.…" (Genesis 3:17b, 18a).
+Prior to the point of salvation, a person is associated only with the earth.
+He is associated with Adam, who was made from “the dust of the ground” (Genesis 2:7).
+And at the time of the fall, the ground came under a curse:

 He could never, in an eternity of time, rise above his connection with the earth; nor, in the same eternity of time, could he remove himself from the "natural."
 Thus, he, in and of himself, could never bring forth anything acceptable to God.
 All which he, in his fallen state, might consider as "righteous" would only be looked upon by God after one fashion — "as filthy rags" (Isaiah 64:6).